kenthumphries/kenthumphries.github.io/_posts/2016-08-15-Protocol-Extensions.md

 ---
 layout: post
-title: Protocol Extensions.
-The Bad,The Good,The Ugly
+title: Protocol Extensions - The Bad, the Good and the Ugly
 ---

 An experiment with protocol extensions that goes frustratingly wrong.